-Click or tap the "Counter" label in the "Result" bar and a window is displayed.
+Click or tap the "Counter" label in the "Result" bar at the right section of the screen and a window is displayed.
 Click or tap Remove to clear the measurement results.
 The "Counter" label disappears from the "Result" bar accordingly.
 You can also click or tap Remove in the counter setting menu to disable the function.